ianmcnally/angular-promises/README.md

 `all` - Returns a single promise, which is fulfilled when all `promises` are resolved or rejected.

-`until` - Returns a single promise, which is fulfilled when all `promises` are resolved or until a promise in `promises` is rejected.
+`until` - Returns a single promise, which is fulfilled when all `promises` are resolved or immediately if a promise in `promises` is rejected.

 ### Promise